Order of Saint Augustine

-They are also commonly known as the Augustinians or Austin friars, and were also historically known as the Order of Hermits of Saint Augustine (Ordo eremitarum sancti Augustini; abbreviated OESA).
+They are also commonly known as the Augustinians, Austin friars, or Friars Hermits and, until 1968, as the Order of Hermits of Saint Augustine (Ordo eremitarum sancti Augustini; abbreviated O.E.S.A).

 The order has, in particular, spread internationally the veneration of the Virgin Mary under the title of Our Lady of Good Counsel (Mater boni consilii).

+In the 2025 papal conclave, Leo XIV was elected as the first pope from the Order of Saint Augustine.

 Background

-Augustine of Hippo, first with some friends and afterward as bishop with his clergy, led a monastic community life.
+Augustinian friars believe that Augustine of Hippo, first with some friends and afterward as bishop with his clergy, led a monastic community life.
 Regarding the use of property or possessions, Augustine did not make a virtue of poverty, but of sharing.
 Their manner of life led others to imitate them.
 Instructions for their guidance were found in several writings of Augustine, especially in De opere monachorum, mentioned in ancient codices of the eighth or ninth century as the "Rule of St. Augustine".
-Between 430 and 570 this life-style was carried to Europe by monks and clergy fleeing the persecution of the Vandals.
+Between 430 and 570 this lifestyle was carried to Europe by monks and clergy fleeing the persecution of the Vandals, although various forms of asceticism were already present in Europe by that time.
+In the thirteenth century, the various eremitical groups that composed the Augustinian Hermits faced the threat of suppression by the papacy based on their lack of antiquity.
+To overcome this, the friars forged a historical connection to Augustine, and made an especial point to demonstrate that they received the Rule directly from Augustine himself.
+The Augustinian rule was in use by a wide range of groups across early and high medieval Europe, and there is no historical evidence that the Augustinian Friars were in any way founded by Augustine himself.
+Rather, the friars invented these links after the Order was threatened with suppression in 1274 at the Second Council of Lyons.

 While in early Medieval times the rule was overshadowed by other Rules, particularly that of St. Benedict, this system of life for cathedral clergy continued in various locations throughout Europe for centuries, and they became known as Canons regular (i.e. cathedral clergy living in community according to a rule).
 Augustine's Rule appears again in practice in the eleventh century as a basis for the reform of monasteries and cathedral chapters.